R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

-these things are being updated daily when they break. please note im not the owner of this blooket exploits and all the credits go to glizzxy. i am simply just a person who just wants to share the hacks. i am on mostly on github so you can reach me in the issues tab if anything goes wrong. though the text box doesnt work when you execute the scripts, some cheats may be impossible to do such as spam open boxes because of it. also, please star this before forking this!! it would really help me alot anyways, enjoy while this lasts.
+these things are being updated daily when they break. please note im not the owner of this blooket exploits and all the credits go to glizzxy. i am simply just a person who just wants to share the hacks.

+i am on mostly on github so you can reach me in the issues tab if anything goes wrong.

+also, please star this before forking this!! it would really help me alot anyways, enjoy while this lasts.